kodecocodes/swift-style-guide/README.markdown

 ## Correctness

 Strive to make your code compile without warnings.
 This rule informs many style decisions such as using `#selector` types instead of string literals.

+## Using SwiftLint

+When writing for raywenderlich.com, you are strongly encouraged — and some teams may require — to use our SwiftLint configuration.
+See the [SwiftLint Policy](SWIFTLINT.markdown) for more information.

 ## Naming